 In 2020, Karen Smith-Yoshimura published the report, “Transitioning to the Next Generation of Metadata”, which brought together six years of discussions with the OCLC Research Library Partners Metadata Managers Focus Group that shone a light on the evolution of the next generation of metadata.

-This spring, OCLC Research are running a discussion series focused on two of the four key areas identified in Karen’s report:
+This spring, OCLC Research are running a discussion series focused on these two reports where participants will be able share their own experiences, get a better understanding of the topic area, and gain confidence in planning ahead.

 The series consists of three components: